datawire/pro-ref-arch/README.md

 git clone https://github.com/datawire/pro-ref-arch.git
 ```

-3. Add your license key to the `ambassador/ambassador-pro.yaml` file.
+3. Add your license key to the `AMBASSADOR_LICENSE_KEY` environment variable in `ambassador/ambassador-pro.yaml`.

 4. Initialize Helm with the appropriate permissions.